Burnout & Recovery

 Excessive hours, low wages, or unsafe conditions — prioritising company profit over your actual well-being and fair treatment.

 Constant availability expected.
-Personal time treated as a productivity resource to be managed, not a human need to be protected.
+Personal time is treated as a productivity resource to be managed, not a human need to be protected.

 Dead-end roles, minimal development, cost-cutting that prevents growth.
 You're a resource to be used, not a person to be invested in.